 - Drooping of one side of your face (facial palsy)

-- Numbness and tingling in fingers and toes, which can cause difficulty with fiddly things such as doing up buttons
+- Tingling or burning feeling in hands and feet, which can cause difficulty with fiddly things such as doing up buttons

-You will not get all these side effects and they may be mild.
+You will not get all these side effects and some of them may be mild.
 A side effect may get worse through your course of treatment.
 Or you may have more side effects as the course goes on.
 This depends on

 - How many times you've had a drug before